John George Bartholomew: Biography

-Bartholomew came from a celebrated line of map-makers.
-He was the son of Annie McGregor (d.
-1872) and John Bartholomew Junior, and the grandson of the founder of John Bartholomew and Son Ltd. He was educated at the Royal High School, Edinburgh and the University of Edinburgh.
+Bartholomew was born on 22 March 1860 in Edinburgh to John Bartholomew Jr, a cartographer, and Annie Bartholomew.
+A member of the Bartholomew family of geographers and map publishers, he was the paternal grandson of John Bartholomew Sr, a cartographer, engraver and founder of John Bartholomew and Son.

+Educated at the Royal High School, Bartholomew later enrolled at the University of Edinburgh but did not graduate.

+Career

 Under his administration the family business became one of the top operations in its field.
 Bartholomew himself was not merely a specialist in production, but also a talented geographer and cartographer.
 It was he who introduced the use of coloured contour layer maps developed by his father; he also anticipated the needs of late nineteenth and early 20th century travellers by publishing street maps of major cities, cycling maps, railway timetable maps, and road maps for automobiles.

 He collaborated with major scientific figures and travelers of the period on projects involving their studies.
 Bartholomew's Atlas of Meteorology and Atlas of Zoogeography were issues from a planned five-volume series that was never completed.
 Before he died he was able to plan out the first edition of the Times Survey Atlas of the World; this and its succeeding editions represent the most successful atlas project of the twentieth century.
 John was a great friend of geographer and writer John Francon Williams.
 Correspondence between the two friends is held in the Bartholomew Archive at the National Library of Scotland.
 Williams also acted as a literary agent for Bartholomew in America, the UK and other territories in the world.

-In 1889, he married Janet Macdonald.

-He handed the reins of the business to his son John (Ian) Bartholomew (1890–1962).
+He handed the reins of the business to his son Ian Bartholomew (1890–1962).